Rear-End Collision Motorcycle Accidents

 - Breach of duty of care

-Although this “rebuttable presumption” is very helpful to victims in rear-end crashes, it can lose its legal effect when there is evidence presented from which a jury might conclude these facts can’t be presumed.
-That resulted in much confusion in appellate courts weighing rear-end accident cases over the years.
+Although this “rebuttable presumption” is very helpful to victims in rear-end collisions, it can lose its legal effect when there is evidence presented from which a jury might conclude these facts can’t be presumed.
+Our Fort Lauderdale lawyers recall that this resulted in much confusion in appellate courts weighing rear-end accident cases over the years.

 In 2012, the Florida Supreme Court took on one of those cases from the 4th DCA, Cervallos v.
 Rideout.
 The appeals court had ruled a rear driver can’t rebut the presumption of fault in rear-end crashes.